grantjenks/python-sortedcontainers/docs/performance-load.rst

 No single load factor is universally superior.
 The best load factor for your purposes will depend on your usage pattern.
-Originally, :doc:`SortedContainers<index>` used a load factor of 100 but that changed in release 0.8.5 mainly due to the SortedList.delitem_ benchmark which is most dramatically impacted.
+Originally, :doc:`Sorted Containers<index>` used a load factor of 100 but that changed in release 0.8.5 mainly due to the SortedList.delitem_ benchmark which is most dramatically impacted.
 Most benchmarks perform slightly better with a load factor of 100 but each is competitive with alternate loads.
 For an in-depth